Privacy Statement of Delissen Martens lawyers, tax advice and mediation

 We only process personal data if there is a legal ground for it.
 We process personal data on the basis of the following legal grounds:

-If we have requested permission to process your personal data and you have given this permission, you will still have the right to withdraw this consent at any time.
+If we have requested consent to process your personal data and you have granted this consent, you will still have the right to withdraw this consent at any time.
 This legal ground applies for instance when you are not a client of Delissen Martens and you have registered as a recipient of our newsletter.

 b) Agreement or in the run up to the conclusion of an agreement